dankorotin/ton-tutorials/2-1-addresses-and-states-1/README.md

 2. It expects the state to be `active`.
 3. It expects the balance to be greater than zero due to the deployment transaction, which includes some funds.

-Since there's no `[skip deploy]` instruction in the test name, the `beforeEach` function will execute the deployment steps, ensuring that both tests pass:
+Since there's no `[skip deploy]` instruction in the test name, the `beforeEach` function will execute the deployment steps, ensuring that all tests pass:

 ```
  PASS  tests/Client.spec.ts